Think KCAI is the right school for you? Ready to apply to KCAI?

 These should come from teachers/instructors, a school counselor, professional artists or employers.
-Individuals you ask to write recommendation letters for you should be familiar with your work and work ethic, and be qualified to make evaluations of your past performance and potential growth.
+Individuals you ask to write recommendation letters for you should be familiar with your work and work ethic and be qualified to make evaluations of your past performance and potential growth.
 Each recommender should complete the letter of recommendation form.

-All students whose native language is not English must submit official results from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-This requirement may be waived if you have studied for two full academic years at a school in the United States or an approved English speaking school outside of the United States.
+All students whose native language is not English must submit official results from the Test of English as a Foreign Language, commonly referred to as TOEFL, or the International English Language Testing System, commonly referred to as IELTS.
+This requirement may be waived if you have studied for two full academic years at a school in the United States or an approved English-speaking school outside of the United States.

-This is a brief one- to two-page essay providing insight into your goals, interests, educational and artistic background.
+This is a brief, one- to two-page essay providing insight into your goals, interests and educational and artistic background.
 Statements of purpose must be submitted through Slideroom at kcai.slideroom.com or emailed to firstname.lastname@example.org.

 Completion and submission of this form is required in order for KCAI to issue your Form I-20.
-You may download the international student admissions information form here.
+Download the international nonimmigrant student admissions information form.

 If your studies at KCAI will be sponsored by a parent, relative, or other sponsor, you must also submit an affidavit of support.
 An affidavit of support is an official document signed by your sponsor indicating their intent and willingness to financially support you and your studies while you attend KCAI.
 If you are being financially sponsored by more than one person, you must submit an affidavit of support from each of your sponsors to accompany the proof of financial support.
 You may submit your affidavit of support by either completing the form, downloadable here, or by having your sponsor write a letter.
 An affidavit of support letter should be less than three months old and bear an original signature (preferably in blue ink).